understanding-the-connected-home/book/present.md

 ## The smartphone is an entry point to augmentation

 The foundation of this kind of augmentation is already in the hands of billions of people.
-We tend to think of it as a communications device[^3] or portable computer, but it is also most people's entrypoints to the world of IoT: their smartphone.
+We tend to think of it as a communications device[^3] or portable computer, but it is also most people's entry point to the world of IoT: their smartphone.

 Smartphones sense the environment around them: location, acceleration, sound and more.
 They also connect to the internet, and therefore tap into large, computational networks.